cweadock/lavalamps/content/blog/ephemera.md

 In other words, vintage items that were maybe one-time use or not expected to be collectible later.
 Great examples of ephemera include postage stamps, newspapers, stickers, cigarette boxes, snack wrappers.
 They serve as a great visual reference to specific time periods and can be used as obscure inspiration for graphic design, marketings, etc.s

+I think ephemera is really cool because it's like saving little parts of history and inspires younger generations.